JetBrains/kotlin-web-site/docs/topics/native/native-app-with-c-and-libcurl.md

 [//]: # (title: Create an app using C Interop and libcurl – tutorial)

-This tutorial demonstrates how to use IntelliJ IDEA for creating a command-line application.
+This tutorial demonstrates how to use IntelliJ IDEA to create a command-line application.
 You'll learn how to create a simple HTTP client that can run natively on specified platforms using Kotlin/Native and the `libcurl` library.

 The output will be an executable command-line app that you can run on macOS and Linux and make simple HTTP GET requests.

 > While it is possible to use the command line, either directly or by combining it with a script file (such as a `.sh` or
 > a `.bat` file), this approach doesn't scale well for big projects with hundreds of files and libraries.
-It is then
+In this case, it is
-> better to use the Kotlin/Native compiler with a build system, as it helps to download and cache the Kotlin/Native
+> better to use the Kotlin/Native compiler with a build system, as it helps download and cache the Kotlin/Native
 > compiler binaries and libraries with transitive dependencies and run the compiler and tests.
 Kotlin/Native can use the
-> [Gradle](gradle.md) build system through the [kotlin-multiplatform](mpp-discover-project.md#multiplatform-plugin)
+> [Gradle](gradle.md) build system through the [`kotlin-multiplatform`](mpp-discover-project.md#multiplatform-plugin)
 > Plugin.
 >

 To get started, install the latest version of [IntelliJ IDEA](https://www.jetbrains.com/idea/download/index.html).
-The tutorial is applicable to both IntelliJ IDEA Community Edition and the Ultimate Edition.
+The tutorial is suitable for both IntelliJ IDEA Community Edition and IntelliJ IDEA Ultimate.

 ## Create a Kotlin/Native project